 Just thought I would do a quick review of GhostFish Brewing Company Grapefruit IPA Gluten-Free beer.
 I was working on the 4Runner last night, and decided to check the fridge as I was a little thirsty.
 Low and behold on the bottom shelf I found my wife had bought some beer.
 This was kinda odd as my wife is gluten intolerant, so does not usually purchase beer unless its for me, and then she gets something I usually buy.
 Anyways, I was checking out the can of Ghostfish brewing IPA and seeing it was a Gluten-free beer.
 IPA’s are probably my favorite beer so decided to see what it taste like.

 (Warning please follow your local laws regarding any alcohol purchase or consumption.
 Please drink responsibly.
 Where I live you have to be 21 years of age, which I am.
-Also this site uses some affiliate links, but I do not have any for this beer.
 I just tried it and liked it so thought I would post a couple pictures.
 Plus I thought it was neat to find such a great tasting gluten-free beer that I could enjoy with my wife.)

 GhostFish Brewing Grapefruit IPA

 Looking at the can I saw they mentioned they are brewed in Seattle Washington at a dedicated Gluten-Free Brewery.
 This is great as I know cross contamination can be a risky especially for allergies and such.
 So I decided to try one out to see if it was any good.
 It was a packaged as a 4 pack instead of a typical 6 pack, and I have no idea how much it costs yet, but my guess is my wife picked it up at the Total Wine store.

 Since my wife does not eat gluten I have had my share of Gluten free products.
 Some are good, but some are pretty bad.
 So I was not sure which end of the spectrum this beer would fall under.
 Here is a shot after popping one open.